Maximize Your Access With BLM Maps

 Frequently Asked Questions

-BLM land is open to hunting unless otherwise specified, but you must have legal access to it—you are not guaranteed access through private lands to reach BLM land.
-BLM land shows in yellow in the onX Hunt App, so it’s easy to locate during your e-scouting.
-Check with your local BLM office every year before hunting, and take note of rule changes, fire restrictions, and road closures.
+BLM land is open to hunting unless otherwise specified, but legal access is required since access through private lands is not guaranteed.
+Check with your local BLM office each year for rule changes, fire restrictions, and road closures before your hunt.

-Yes, BLM lands are generally open for camping, whether you’re pulling an RV or looking for primitive camping experiences.
-After using the Hunt App to find a piece of BLM land you’re interested in, call the relevant BLM field office to confirm details before your trip.
+Yes, BLM lands are generally open for camping, including RV and primitive camping experiences.
+After locating a parcel in the onX Hunt App, contact the relevant BLM field office to confirm details before your trip.